etlaM21/SoundSync/readme.md

   - The grid positions (start/end beat indices)

 - Maintains synchronization between AE time-based data and the pixel/beat-based UI timeline representation.

+## After Effects Scripts

+### `duplicateLayerOnBeat(bpm)`

+- Duplicates the currently selected layer throughout the active composition.
+- Places duplicates spaced according to the beat interval calculated from the given BPM.
+- Automatically stops duplicating when the end of the composition is reached.
+- Uses an undo group for safe operation within After Effects.

+### `getCompData()`

+- Gathers detailed information about the active composition and its layers.
+- Returns a JSON string with the following info:
+  - Composition name, duration, frame rate, width, and height.
+  - An array of layers, each containing:
+    - Layer index and name.
+    - In and out points, and duration.
+    - Label color as an RGB triplet.
+- Useful for syncing external apps or UI with After Effects composition data.

+### `moveLayer(layerIndex, newIn)`

+- Moves a layer (by index) to a new start time (`newIn` seconds).
+- Wraps the action in an undo group.
+- Returns a status string to indicate success or failure.

 ## Attributions